PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-07 05:29:32
+Last updated: 2024-04-07 05:30:08
-Random Quote: When I'm king in my own right, I'm going to outlaw beets.  -  Tommen Baratheon
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson